fountum/acit-2420-assignment-1/README.md

 # Creating an SSH Key Pair

 ## What is Secure Shell (SSH)?
 Secure Shell (SSH) is a protocol that allows for data to sent securely over unsecure networks.
 SSH is used to remotely connect to servers and issue commands.
-It uses public key cryptography to encrypt and decrypt data, as well as authenitcate users.
+It uses public key cryptography to encrypt and decrypt data, as well as authenticate users.
 At a high level, the protocol works like this in the context of remote servers:
 - An SSH key pair is generated, resulting in one *public key* and *private key*
   - Public keys are used to encrypt data; this is given to the server
   - Private keys are used to decrypt data; this is kept by the user/client
   - The keys themselves are put in a cryptography algorithm with data to produces what looks like random data but is actually a very specific output from the key + data
-  - Only the corrisponding key pairs work with each other
+  - Only the corresponding key pairs work with each other
 - When establishing a connection to the serve, the client provides the private key to authenticate themself
 - When sending data, the server will use the public key to encrypt the data, which can only be decrypted using the private key
   - This prevents 'man-in-the-middle' attacks as attackers will not beable to view the contents of the data if they get a hold of it